 Time to Farrow.
 Farmers have more time available to devote to the care of pigs when they are farrowed before the spring work.
-Early-farrowed pigs can utilize hogging-off crops, such as peas, in time to reach the early market.
+Earlyfarrowed pigs can utilize hogging-off crops, such as peas, in time to reach the early market.
 Early farrowing also offers an opportunity to produce two litters per year whenever that is deemed advisable.
 This method requires, as a rule, more expensive and warmer houses.
-Pigs farrowed early, however, are subject to a nutritional disease called "Anemia" (See this subject under "Swine Diseases" for full discussion).
+Pigs farrowed early, however, are subject to a nutritional disease called "Anemia" (See this subject under "Swine Diseases," Page 62).